 Based on the number of categories present in the data, we have two types of entropies:

-Here we have the target variables in the binary format, or we can say that only two classes are present.
+Here we have the target variables in the binary format, or only two classes are present.
 If the probability of being in class 1 is P, then the probability of being in class 2 will be (1-P).

 Cross entropy loss for the actual label of Y (which can take values of either 0 or 1) and the predicted probability of P can be defined as,